2ptr/infosec-blog/_posts/2025-04-25-Extending Wazuh with Sysmon and LDAP.md

 ## Wazuh

 Wazuh is an open-source SIEM platform that enables defenders to implement logging and detection infrastructure at no cost.
-The project is an incredible accopmlishment and is continuously being updated with new features, bug fixes, and extensions to the base ruleset.
+The project is an incredible accomplishment and is continuously being updated with new features, bug fixes, and extensions to the base ruleset.

 As with most SIEM solutions, Wazuh relies on worker agents to aggregate logs from endpoints and deliver them to the management server for alerting.
 By default, Wazuh agents subscribe to a handful of Windows event log channels - Security, System,